-The bridge retains the character-defining elements of its type, as defined by the Statewide Historic Bridge Context, including concrete slab, beams, abutments and wing walls, however some deterioration is evident.
+The bridge lacks the character-defining elements of its type, as defined by the Statewide Historic Bridge Context, including parapets and wing walls.

 Is the bridge a significant example of the work of a manufacturer, designer, and/or engineer?

 This bridge is not a significant example of the work of a manufacturer, designer, and/or engineer.